Electronic music: Japan

-The earliest group of electronic musical instruments in Japan, Yamaha Magna Organ was built in 1935. however, after World War II, Japanese composers such as Minao Shibata knew of the development of electronic musical instruments.
-By the late 1940s, Japanese composers began experimenting with electronic music and institutional sponsorship enabled them to experiment with advanced equipment.
+Among the earliest group of electric musical instruments in Japan was the Yamaha Magna Organ, an electroacoustic instrument built in 1935.
+After World War II, Japanese composers such as Minao Shibata began to learn of the development of electronic musical instruments in other countries.
+By the late 1940s, Japanese composers began experimenting with electronic music, and institutional sponsorship enabled them to experiment with advanced equipment.
 Their infusion of Asian music into the emerging genre would eventually support Japan's popularity in the development of music technology several decades later.

 Following the foundation of electronics company Sony in 1946, composers Toru Takemitsu and Minao Shibata independently explored possible uses for electronic technology to produce music.
 Takemitsu had ideas similar to musique concrète, which he was unaware of, while Shibata foresaw the development of synthesizers and predicted a drastic change in music.
 Sony began producing popular magnetic tape recorders for government and public use.

 The avant-garde collective Jikken Kōbō (Experimental Workshop), founded in 1950, was offered access to emerging audio technology by Sony.
 The company hired Toru Takemitsu to demonstrate their tape recorders with compositions and performances of electronic tape music.
 The first electronic tape pieces by the group were "Toraware no Onna" ("Imprisoned Woman") and "Piece B", composed in 1951 by Kuniharu Akiyama.
 Many of the electroacoustic tape pieces they produced were used as incidental music for radio, film, and theatre.
 They also held concerts employing a slide show synchronized with a recorded soundtrack.
 Composers outside of the Jikken Kōbō, such as Yasushi Akutagawa, Saburo Tominaga, and Shirō Fukai, were also experimenting with radiophonic tape music between 1952 and 1953.